 If you have taken the Lord’s Name in vain, then thank God that we live under a new and better covenant!
 Thank God for Jesus who has set us free from the curse of the law and and who said:

-Anyone who speaks a word against the Son of Man will be forgiven… (Mat 12:32a)
+Anyone who speaks a word against the Son of Man will be forgiven… (Matt 12:32a)

-You may have cursed God, but He has blessed you!
+You may have cursed God, but he has blessed you!
 I wish I could go back to 19th century Copenhagen, find the gloomy Dane and tell him the good news.
-“Søren, all your sins were forgiven!”
+“Søren, your sins are forgiven!”

 But what about the rest of that verse…

 …but anyone who speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come.
-(Mat 12:32b)
+(Matt 12:32b)

 Here Jesus identifies the one thing that can never be forgiven, namely, the blasphemy of the Holy Spirit.

 This week I heard about someone who was battling condemnation because they had had disrespectful thoughts about the Holy Spirit.
 They were worried that they had committed the unforgiveable sin.
 If this has happened to you, don’t panic.
 First, don’t take ownership for every thought that passes through your mind.
 As the saying goes, you can’t stop the birds flying overhead, but you can stop them building a nest in your hair.